Steven Kwan Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.60 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to surrender 50 total home runs at a rate of 1.5 per game (fourth-most in baseball).
+- Tigers pitchers combine to allow 51 total home runs at a rate of 1.5 per game (fifth-most in baseball).

-- Wentz (0-3 with a 6.67 ERA and 22 strikeouts in 28 1/3 innings pitched) makes the start for the Tigers, his seventh of the season.
+- Rodriguez gets the start for the Tigers, his eighth of the season.
+He is 3-2 with a 1.81 ERA and 39 strikeouts in 44 2/3 innings pitched.

-- In his last time out on Wednesday against the New York Mets, the lefty threw six innings, giving up five earned runs while surrendering nine hits.
+- The left-hander's most recent time out was on Thursday against the New York Mets, when he went eight scoreless innings while allowing two hits.

-- The 25-year-old has put up an ERA of 6.67, with 7 strikeouts per nine innings, in six games this season.
-Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.